-In order for us to pay dividends to our shareholders, we will rely on payments made from our PRC subsidiaries to our Hong Kong subsidiaries, and the distribution of such payments to our Hong Kong subsidiaries are subject to PRC taxes, including but not limited to business taxes and VAT and corporate income tax.
+In order for us to pay dividends to our shareholders, we will rely on payments made from our PRC subsidiaries to our Hong Kong subsidiaries, and the distribution of such payments to our Hong Kong subsidiaries as dividends from the PRC subsidiaries.
+Certain payments from the PRC subsidiaries to our Hong Kong subsidiaries are subject to PRC taxes, including but not limited to business taxes and VAT and corporate income tax.